 Sewage disposal areas and water supplies shall be constructed and maintained by the owners.
-The design, location and construction of such areas shall be subject to the approval of the NHWSPCC and the Planning Board.
+The design, location and construction of such areas shall be subject to the approval of the State of New Hampshire and the Planning Board.

 303.9 Utilities